ekayen/adnominal-possession/README.md

 If you want to try out using the Grammar Matrix, you can visit the [matrix customization page](http://matrix.ling.washington.edu/customize/matrix.cgi).

-If you want to read about the adnominal possession library, you can check out my thesis (`thesis.pdf`) or the paper I presented with Emily Bender at HPSG 2018 (`hpsg2018.pdf`).
+If you want to read about the adnominal possession library, you can check out my master's thesis (thesis.pdf) or the paper I presented with Emily Bender at HPSG 2018 (hpsg2018.pdf).